bjarkehs/typescript-helpers/README.md

-# typescript-helpers
+# Typescript Helpers

-Various helpers for Typescript
+A collection of various helpers for Typescript.
+Mostly stuff I've ended up rewriting in many projects